A portrait of John Quincy Adams, the 6th President of the United States of America

 John Quincy Adams was born on July 11th, 1767.
 Much of what we know about Adams comes from his own private diaries, which he kept from the age of 12 until shortly before his passing.
 This means we have a great understanding of his personality and the decisions that he made in his life.

 His father, founding father John Adams, had a huge impact on his son.
-They travelled overseas often, with visits to Europe and Scandinavia a massive part of John Quincy Adam’s childhood.
+They traveled overseas often, with visits to Europe and Scandinavia a massive part of John Quincy Adam’s childhood.
 He attended the oldest educational institution in the Netherlands, Leiden University.

 Join us on our Patriot & DC After Dark Combo tour for the opportunity to experience historical monuments and memorials during both day and night!